-Lee County Board of Commissioners will be hosting the annual Rivers Alive Saturday, July 18, 2015.
-Voluteers will be traveling portions of the Kinchafoonee and Muckalee Creek removing trash and debris along the way from the banks and bottom of the waterways.
-Canoes and Kayaks are available through the county code enforcement office but are limited in number and loaned on a first come basis.
-Participants that register early will receive a Lee County Rivers Alive t-shirt and a cookout prepared by the Sheriff's Office Grill Team will be held at Chewhaw Park after the event.
-There is no age limit but children under 17 should have an adult or guardian with them.
-A wavier will need to signed the day of the event by all volunteers.
-This is a family friendly event - please no alcohol on the water.
-For more information contact Jim Wright at the Lee County Code Enforcement Office at firstname.lastname@example.org or (229) 759-6000 ext. #2280.
+Lee County Board of Commissioners and Lee County Chamber of Commerce will be hosting the annual Rivers Alive.
+This will be the 10th year of commitment to maintaining the water ways of our county.
+This year's event will be held on Saturday July 8th.
+Volunteers will be traveling portions of the Kinchafoonee and Muckalee Creek removing trash and debris from the banks and bottom of the waterways.
+Canoes and Kayaks are available through the code enforcement department but, are limited in number and are loaned on a first come basis.
+Participants that register early will receive a Lee County Rivers Alive t-shirt.
+After the cleanup there will be a cookout at Chehaw Park for the volunteers.
+There is no age limit but, children under 17 years of age should have a parent or guardian with them.
+A waiver will need to signed and submitted to the county prior to June 28th.
+This is a family friendly event so, please no alcohol on the water or at the park.
+For more information please contact the Lee County Chamber of Commerce at (229) 759-2422.